Steiner-254/aws-reStart/Week 2/Day4.md

 ## Symbolic link
 - Points to an original file name or a `hard link`
 - Can point to a directory.

+## Linux compression utilities
+## The `tar` command
+- Bundles a collection of files into a single archive file for easier copying or downloading
+- The command is also used to unbundle an archive file
+- ***The `tar` command is used for the following:***
+- File downloads
+- Large numbers of files to copy or move
+- Internet downloads, including software

+## Other Useful Commands:
+- zip
+- unzip
+- gzip